Mangere United

-Mangere United is a community football club football (soccer) club in Mangere, Auckland, New Zealand.
+Mangere United is a football (soccer) club in Mangere, Auckland, New Zealand.
 They are currently a member of the Auckland Football Federation.

 In 2018, Mangere United went in a partnership with fellow South Auckland club Manukau City to form Manukau United, who currently play in the NRFL Premier.

 History

-In 2000 it became evident that there was a large Fijian Indian population in Auckland including young men who played or wished to play football with an established club.
-The founders of the club then saw the need for a football club in Auckland to provide players of Fijian origin and chose Mangere as a suitable location due to the concentration of Fijian Indian's in the area.
-The founders of the Club are Mr Mohammed Imran (former president), Mr James Kado (former secretary, now Chairman), Mr Patrick Herman (former manager) and Mr Ramu Prasad (former coach).
+In 2000, it became evident that there was a large Fijian Indian population in Auckland, including young men who played or wished to play football with an established club.
+The founders of the club chose Mangere as a suitable location.
+The founders of the Club are Mohammed Imran, James Kado, Patrick Herman and Ramu Prasad.

 Playing strip and emblem

-The founders decided on a black strip because no other club in Auckland seemed to use those colours.
-Coincidentally, it also includes one colour of the Fijian national football team kit.
-Black strip is also colours of Fijian giants Ba FC.
+The club colours includes one colour of the Fiji national football team kit.
+Black strip is also the colour of Fijian giants Ba FC.
 The Fijian Indian element can be seen on their emblem with a Fijian whale tooth carving holding a prominent place.

-Background

-The club has a distinctly Fijian-Indian feel with the majority of players having a Fijian-Indian origin, being either born in Fiji or resided or recently moved to New Zealand.
-Due to that, the style of play often resembles creative passing, strong running and exciting football to watch.

-The only other successful New Zealand football clubs with ethnic origins are Wellington Olympic AFC (Greek), Central United (Croatian) and to some extent Wellington United (Dutch and – historically – Hungarian).